 Finally, establish a channel of communication between yourself and the people you're apologizing to.
 Even if you've met before or if you've corresponded previously, let them know that you're open to discussing the issue further.
 Provide a way for them to contact you.
 Be willing to listen to anybody who decides to take you up on this.

 Your valediction will depend on how formal your apology is and how well you know the addressee.
 If you're totally stumped, go with "sincerely."

 Now, I realize that I never finished my story.
 Did I have to pay for the fire crew?
 How did my peers react to the apology?

 One of the firefighters decided to take a photo with my food for some reason.
 Photo by a firefighter.
 I was never charged for the incident because I didn't set off the alarm deliberately.
 I learned that the charge was there as a deterrent for people who set off the alarm as a prank and that it would have been enforced had I done it on purpose.

 As for the apology and its reception, I did my best to own it.
 This meant exposing myself to the good-natured mockery of my peers, most of whom didn't seem to be as angry with me as I expected.

 They were, however, quick to exaggerate the event and retell it to this day as though the college were actually at risk of being burned to the ground.

-My friends dubbed March 26 the anniversary of "Firis" and they see fit to remind me of it by posting memes and fire-related imagery on my Facebook profile.
+My friends dubbed March 26 the anniversary of "Sebarson" and they see fit to remind me of it by posting memes and fire-related imagery on my Facebook profile.

-One of my very good friends created this image of me and the burning college, which resurfaces every "Firis."
+One of my very good friends created this image of me and the burning college, which resurfaces every "Sebarson."
 Image by Amy Yvorchuk.